Free Shipping on orders over $50*

 What is constipation?

 If we want to consult the dictionary, constipation is “a condition in which there is difficulty in emptying the bowels.”
-Simply put, constipation is struggling to poop.
-Chances are it has affected you or a loved one at some point, so we’ve all got some experience with constipation in one form or another.
+Simply put, constipation is the struggle to poop.
+Chances are it has affected you or a loved one at some point, so we’ve all had some experience with constipation in one form or another.

 Meet the doctors

-We asked real doctors about real home remedies for fast constipation relief.
-In this article we have compiled their responses so that you can better understand the causes of constipation, how to prevent the problem, what you can do for relief and when to seek medical attention.
+We asked real doctors about natural home remedies for fast constipation relief.
+In this article, we have compiled their responses so you can better understand the causes of constipation, prevent the stomach aches caused by clogs, use strategies for relief, and learn when to seek medical attention.

 - Kristin Struble, MD, FAAP